Soft Whole Wheat Bread

 It’s perfect for sandwiches because of its soft, pillow-y texture.

 You could also use it as a base for your avocado toast!

-To make a vegan version of this soft wheat bread, just sub out the butter for a vegan butter substitute.
+To make a vegan version of this soft wheat bread, substitute the butter for a vegan butter substitute.
 Look for one that swaps 1:1 for dairy butter.

-And the honey can be replaced with an equal amount of brown sugar or agave nectar.
+And the honey can be replaced with an equal amount of brown sugar, agave nectar, or maple syrup.

-Homemade bread doesn’t last quite as long as store bought, and that’s because it doesn’t have all those same preservatives to keep it shelf-stable.
+Homemade bread doesn’t last quite as long as store-bought, and that’s because it doesn’t have all those artificial preservatives to keep it shelf-stable.

-Once this bread is completely cool, slip it into a plastic bag to keep it from drying out.
-Then keep in in the fridge.
+Once this bread is completely cool, slip it into a plastic bag or airtight container to keep it from drying out.
+Then keep it in the fridge.
 It should last for at least a week.

 Treat your family to a homemade loaf this week!
-It’s easy, fun, and so delish!
+It’s easy, fun, and so delicious!

 As an amazon associate I earn from qualifying purchases..